CASC supports an interdisciplinary and sustainable arts sector.

 CASC offers tailored expertise with a global perspective for each individual client, focusing on their unique needs.
 Our approach is savvy, hands-on and is led by robust research and practical solutions.

 CASC was founded by Janine Dijkmeijer, Lobke Nabuurs and Claudia Laenen.
-After working as teammates for 5+ years at Nederlands Dans Theatre and collaborating on multiple independent projects, they had a collective desire to deepen their unified approach to advancing the cultural sector and the performing arts field.
+After working as teammates for 5+ years at Nederlands Dans Theater and collaborating on multiple independent projects, they had a collective desire to deepen their unified approach to advancing the cultural sector and the performing arts field.

 ICK (International Choreographic Arts Centre), directed by Emio Greco and Pieter C. Scholten, is an acclaimed dance platform that produces international dance performances, collaborates with guest artists, and initiates various education and research projects.
 As the Amsterdam City Company for Contemporary Dance and as the resident company of Theater De Meervaart, ICK contributes to dance development in the city.
 In the coming years, ICK will work on further expanding the platform.